PurplePachyderm/tensorslow/README.md

 Other executables are built in the `bin` directory with an adequate suffix.

-**Note** : Executables in the bin directory must be run from the root of the project to be able to find `libtensorslow.so`, so you have to use the following command :
+**Note** : Executables in the bin directory must be run from the root of the project to be able to find `libtensorslow.so`, or sometimes the examples data sets.
+As a general rule, always run binaries and scripts with the following command :

-`./bin/example_test`
+`./bin/SOME_FILE`

 In order to clean the build directories, you can use the following phonies :